A review of Singapore Airlines first class from Singapore to Sydney, flying the regional Boeing 777-300ER.

 Several hours, later, my dessert was delivered.
 I’d selected the warm frangipane tart with fresh raspberry and almond ice cream.
 The dish was beautifully presented.
 I was still quite full, so sampled just a few bites.

 My Singapore Airlines first class meal service concluded with an Illy long black coffee.

 At this stage, we were around two hours out of Sydney.
 Before long, the Captain announced our descent, and the seat belt sign was promptly switched on.
 Our descent into Sydney was unremarkable and it was a quick taxi to the gate before disembarking.

-Overall, I really enjoyed my first class flight on the non refurbished Boeing 777-300ER.
+Overall, I really enjoyed my Singapore Airlines first class flight on the non refurbished Boeing 777-300ER.
 While the first class cabin is starting to date, the seat was still very comfortable and spacious.
-The Singapore Airlines First Class crew were extremely professional and their service couldn’t be faulted.
+The Singapore Airlines first class crew were extremely professional and their service couldn’t be faulted.
 The fact that I had the first class cabin all to myself made the experience very special.

-You can currently pick up an incredible 80,000 Krisflyer points with the American Express Platinum Charge Card.
-This high-end charge card earns points into the American Express Membership Rewards scheme, with a conversion rate of 1:1 to Krisflyer.
-With the current sign on bonus for this card offering 80,000 points (the equivalent of 80,000 Krisflyer miles), you’ll receive enough Krisflyer miles to book a flight between Singapore and Sydney in first class.
+You can currently pick up 80,000 KrisFlyer points with the American Express Platinum Charge Card.
+This high-end charge card earns points into the American Express Membership Rewards scheme, with a conversion rate of 1:1 to KrisFlyer.
+With the current sign on bonus for this card, you’ll receive enough KrisFlyer miles to book a one way flight between Singapore and Sydney in first class.